OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/masvs-enhancements.md

 ## Why

 As part of the MSTG project we created the MASVS as a standard to establish baseline security requirements for mobile apps.
 In this working session we will go through the [open issues in Github for milestone 1.1.4](https://github.com/OWASP/owasp-masvs/milestone/3) and try to resolve and close as many as possible to come to a clean state.
-The reason we do not want to come up with new requirements yet in a focused session, is because we rather first try to get the MSTG in sync, before we create a lot of new requirements.
+The reason we do not want to come up with new requirements yet in a focused session, is because we rather first try to get the MSTG in sync, before we create a any new requirement.

 ## What